ITgadgets/ITgadgets/README.md

-- 👋 Hi, I’m @ITgadgets
+- 👋 Hi, I’m Nathan
 - 👀 I’m interested in building myself
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on with people